 Reminiscent of a 1920s luxury dining carriage on the Orient Express with touches of Art Deco, the new dining room now sits 40 and is beautifully elegant with opulent accents all around.
 Hints of deep blues and brass tones feature throughout the seating area, with crisp-white tablecloths and some of the most attractive wine glasses around.
 The glassware is mouth-blown by Zwiesel 1872, and each piece is as light as a feather.
 The Air Sense range really caused a stir, with its internal decantation sphere at the base.
 The F&B team, the sommelier and chef all played a massive role in this transformation, selecting the glasses, crockery, fixtures and fittings.

-The kitchen is now around three times larger than previously and open-plan, so the diners and kitchen team can share in the gastronomic experience together.
+The kitchen of the new Al Quimia Restaurant is now around three times larger than previously and open-plan, so the diners and kitchen team can share in the gastronomic experience together.
 “The new kitchen is somewhat a showroom where the guests can see what we are doing.
 It’s so much more interactive than the old one,” Mourão explained.
 Large panels of glass with ornate wooden frames encase the pass, where diners can watch the team opening clams on the yakitori charcoal grill or delicately placing edible flowers and micro herbs onto the chef’s beautiful creations.

-The menus are creative and modern, inspired by regional products and the proximity to the sea, where the use of seasonal, local and mainly sustainable produce is ever-present.
+The menus at the new Al Quimia Restaurant in Epic Sana Algarve are creative and modern, inspired by regional products and the proximity to the sea, where the use of seasonal, local and mainly sustainable produce is ever-present.
 There are three menu choices at Al Quimia.
 The first and the chef’s favourite is Flood Tide, an all sea and shellfish, tencourse extravaganza with surprising flavours and textures on every plate, ranging from oyster with horseradish, clams with halophyte plants, goose barnacles and coast shrimp to scarlet prawn with crab and some fun creations like the cataplini, which is play on a traditional cataplana with cuttlefish linguini.
 The menu rounds up with some Algarve favourites, such as citrus with orange blossom and figs with raspberry.
 Flood Tide costs €115 plus wine harmonisation at €55 per person.

 Guests may be surprised to know that sommelier Hugo Ribeiro does not standardise his pairings and will take each diner’s personal preference into consideration when selecting the wines to match each course.
 The wine cellar is displayed in a fabulous, brass carousel at the head of the dining room, with Portuguese wines from small producers playing a big part in the concept, delivering an incredibly diverse and complex range.
 Within the portfolio, guests will, of course, find some renowned international references from the Old and the New World alike.